 In a serial connection, the data is sent one bit at a time over the transmission channel.
 However, because most processors process data in parallel, the transmitter needs to transform incoming parallel data into serial data and the receiver needs to do the opposite:

-These operations are performed by a communications controller (normally a UART, or a Universal Asynchronous Receiver Transmitter) chip.
+These operations are performed by a communications controller (usually a UART or a Universal Asynchronous Receiver Transmitter) chip.

-The serial-parallel transformation is done in almost the same way using a shift register.
+The serial-parallel transmission is done almost the same way using a shift register.
 The shift register shifts the register by one position to the left each time a bit is received and, then, transmits the entire register in parallel when it is full:

-Given the problems that arise with a parallel-type connection, serial connections are normally used.
+Given the problems with a parallel-type connection, serial connections are typically used.
 However, because a single wire transports the information, the problem is how to synchronize the transmitter and receiver.
-In other words, the receiver can not necessarily distinguish the characters (or more generally the bit sequences) because the bits are sent one after the other.
+In other words, the receiver can not necessarily distinguish the characters (or the bit sequences) because the bits are sent one after the other.

-There are two types of transmission that address this problem: an asynchronous connection and a synchronous connection.
+Two types of transmission address this problem: an asynchronous connection and a synchronous connection.

 - A synchronous connection: the transmitter and receiver are paced by the same clock.
-The receiver continuously receives the information at the same rate that the transmitter sent it (even when no bits are transmitted).
+The receiver continuously receives the information at the same rate the transmitter sends it (even when no bits are transmitted).
 This is why the transmitter and receiver are paced at the same speed.
-In addition, supplementary information is inserted to guarantee that there are no errors during transmission.
+In addition, supplementary information is inserted to guarantee no errors during transmission.

-During synchronous transmission, the bits are sent successively with no separation between each character, so it is necessary to insert synchronization elements: this is called character-level synchronization.
+During synchronous transmission, the bits are sent successively without separating each character, so it is necessary to insert character-level synchronization elements.

-The main disadvantage of synchronous transmission is recognizing the data at the receiver, as there may be differences between the transmitter and receiver clocks.
-This is why each data transmission must be sustained long enough for the receiver to distinguish it.
+The main disadvantage of synchronous transmission is that it recognizes the data at the receiver, as there may be differences between the transmitter and receiver clocks.
+Each data transmission must be sustained long enough for the receiver to distinguish it.
 As a result, the transmission speed can not be very high in a synchronous link.